 licensed by libraries and other institutions.

-contribute their articles to other magazines or websites without our
+therefore free to contribute their articles to other magazines or websites

 in order to publish photos of people other than

-yourself and immediate family.
+yourself and your immediate family.
 If the subject(s) are not your

 children, we require written permission from the children's parent or

-separately and do not embed them in the article.
-All articles will
+not embed photos in the article.
+If required, your article will

 Wendy Priesnitz, Editor by email: